 Of course, not in one fell swoop, but over millions of years.
 The oldest of the fairy chimneys is over 60 million years old.

 In addition, the inhabitants have built numerous underground cities under the fairy chimneys.
 Some of these cities even go a full eight stories deep into the earth.
 The most famous of them are Derinkuyu and Kaymaklı.

-Another special feature about this region in central Anatolia is the colorful hot air balloons.
+Another special feature of this region in central Anatolia is the colorful hot air balloons.
 These hover over the landscape almost all year round and offer numerous photographers a popular subject for their pictures.

-How you get to Cappadocia?
+How Do You Get to Cappadocia?